cwwalsh/linguistic-processses-ld/README.md

 ## For German

-Firstly. `sfst` and its requirements need to be installed on the machine.
+Firstly, `sfst` and its requirements need to be installed on the machine.
 After this, running the `./german/ParZu/install.sh` should download and configure all the relevant external tools and models for tagging and morphological analysis.